mondoohq/docs/docs/platform/infra/opsys/automation/ansible.md

 Mondoo supports on-demand scanning of an Ansible inventory in two ways:

-- Use the `cnspec scan --inventory-ansible --inventory-file FILENAME` command to parse the output of `ansible-inventory -i <host_file.ini> --list` command, and scan with Mondoo.
+- Parse the output of the `ansible-inventory` command and scan with Mondoo.

-- Create an Ansible task that runs `cnspec scan` to scan your infrastructure.
+- Create an Ansible task that uses cnspec to scan your infrastructure.

-With both of the scenarios above, your assets:
+With both of these approaches (), your assets:

 1. Authenticate with your Mondoo Platform account using the cnspec configuration on your local workstation